orbcode/orbuculum/README.md

 * orblcd: LCD emulator on the host computer.

-There is also embryonic Python support in the `Python` directory.
+There is also Python support in the `Python` directory.

 A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the